-- Lead the arts sector through collaboration, convening, advocacy, and service on behalf of the people and communities of Rhode Island. - Support the excellence, innovation, and traditions of our state's artists and arts organizations. - Advance opportunities for all the people of Rhode Island to participate in the arts. - · Assure that all Rhode Island children and youth b.
-Develop a comprehensive statewide map of cultural assets.
+- Lead the arts sector through collaboration, convening, advocacy, and service on behalf of the people and communities of Rhode Island. - Support the excellence, innovation, and traditions of our state's artists and arts organizations. - Advance opportunities for all the people of Rhode Island to participate in the arts. - Assure that all Rhode Island children and youth have equal access to rich and challenging arts learning in and out of school.

-- have equal access to rich and challenging arts learning in and out of school. - Enhance RISCA's capacity to effectively lead and sustain arts in Rhode Island.
+• Enhance RISCA's capacity to effectively lead and sustain arts in Rhode Island.